browserpass/browserpass-extension/README.md

 This data is not synchronized between your computers, and upon removing Browserpass extension all the data will be automatically purged by your browser.

-In order to remove all metadata, use "Clear all data" button in the extension options page or do it using your browser's devtools.
+In order to remove all metadata, use "Clear usage data" button in the extension options page or do it using your browser's devtools.

 ## Requested permissions